-In frames of this research many types of NIR radiation (electromagnetic waves, infrared radiation, thermo radiation, bioluminiscence) emitted from the human body were studied and carefully scrutinized.
-The approaches and methods for detecting various types of radiation employed in this research as magnetography, infrared thermography, chemiluminescence and coronal gas discharge spectral analysis can find further application in many branches of applied science and medical diagnostics, while other methods as NES and DNES may be applied for studying the interaction of electromagnetic fields with water and structural studies.
+In frames of this research various types of NIR radiation (electromagnetic waves, infrared radiation, thermo radiation, bioluminiscence) emitted from the human body were studied and carefully scrutinized.
+It was established taht the intensity of biophoton emission of the human body ranges from $10^{-19}$ to $10^{-16}$ W/cm (approx. ~1-1000 photons cm-2s-1).
+The specific photon emission from part of the human thumb was detected as a spectrum of various colours with the method of Colour coronal spectral analysis on a device with an electrode made of PET (hostaphan) with applied electric voltage 15 kV, electric impulse duration 10 μs, and electric current frequency 15 kHz.
+The photons corresponding to a red color emission of visible electromagnetic spectrum have energy at 1,82 eV.
+The orange color of visible electromagnetic spectrum has energy at 2,05 eV, yellow - 2,14 eV, blue-green (cyan) - 2,43 eV, blue - 2,64 eV, and violet - 3,03 eV.
+The approaches and methods for detecting of various types of radiation employed in this research as magnetography, infrared thermography, chemiluminescence and coronal gas discharge spectral analysis may find further application in many branches of applied science and medical diagnostics, while other methods as NES and DNES may be applied for studying the interaction of electromagnetic fields with water and structural studies.